Best Places to Explore in Tibet

 Lake Namtso

-Lake Namtso, known as the "Heavenly Lake," is one of Tibet's most breathtaking natural wonders and a spiritual haven for both pilgrims and travelers.
-Situated at an altitude of over 4,700 meters (15,480 feet), it is among the highest saltwater lakes in the world and the second-largest saltwater lake in China.
+Lake Namtso, often referred to as the "Heavenly Lake," is one of the most breathtaking natural landmarks in Tibet.
+Situated at an altitude of around 4,718 meters (15,479 feet) above sea level, it is one of the highest saltwater lakes in the world and the second-largest saltwater lake in China.
+The lake is nestled between the towering Nyenchen Tanglha Mountains, which provide a stunning backdrop to the crystal-clear waters of Namtso, creating a scene of unparalleled natural beauty.

 Jokhang Temple